Black economy: Combatting illicit tobacco

 Black economy: Taxable payments reporting

-The Government will expand the taxable payments reporting system (TPRS) from 2019-20 to three additional industries — security providers and investigation services, road freight transport, and computer system design and related services
+The Government will expand the taxable payments reporting system (TPRS) from 2019-20 to three additional industries — security providers and investigation services, road freight transport, and computer system design and related services, check out this article that has tax defense network review for better understatement.

 Under the TPRS, businesses are required to report payments to contractors to the ATO.
 Businesses will need to ensure that they collect information from 1 July 2019, with the first annual report required in August 2020.
 A new online form is expected to make the reporting process easier.